noaione/yuusha-shoukan-ln/sources/v12/chapter6.md

 [...]

-To be honest, “I don’t even know what I’m saying anymore”!
+To be honest, “I don’t even know what I’m saying anymore!”
 However, Ein-san looks like she’s shocked by what I said.
 That’s enough!
 Let’s just keep the momentum going!